top of page

 The Central Valley Partnership has set the emulative example of how smart organizing and facilitation can break down barriers and create alliances where none previously existed.
 Candidate Forums, Income Inequality actions, Bus Rapid Transit testimony, Healthcare Forums to enlist disadvantaged communities in the AHA, farmworker food drives and community organizer trainings are a few of the 2013-2018 Partnership activities.

-CGP's newest California partnership is centered around the Cannabis Removal on Public Lands Project (CROP), a campaign seeking to remove illegal cannabis grows, known as "trespass grows", from California's federal public lands.
+The CROP Project seeks to remove illegal cannabis grows, known as "trespass grows", from California's federal public lands.
 These grow sites harbor copious amounts of EPA-banned and restricted pesticides, like Carbofuran, Sarin-based Malathion and Brodifacoum, that actively contaminate watersheds and soil, and poison various populations of wildlife, as well as unsuspecting users.
 Trespass grows divert egregious amounts of surface rivers, significantly reducing surface flows to communities and further imperiling native fish populations.

 CROP is actively working to:

-1. Secure and increase state and federal resources for trespass grow reclamation
+1. Secure and increase state and federal resources for trespass grow reclamation, including training for nonprofit and tribal reclamation crews

-CROP seeks to make the environmental and public health impacts of trespass grows widely understood by educating regional, state, and federal decision makers and communities, and in doing so unite the left and right interests to cooperatively tackle this multi-faceted issue.
-CROP is anchored by our two-day community organizer trainings in our initial project geography of Humboldt Mendocino, and Trinity Counties.
-These trainings teach strategic organizing for social and environmental justice interests.
-We completed our first training in Humboldt in 2018, Mendocino in January of 2020, and our third training will be held in late Spring 2020.
-To learn more about our trainings, please click here
+CROP seeks to make the environmental and public health impacts of trespass grows widely understood by educating regional, state, and federal decision makers and communities, and in doing so unite bipartisan interests to cooperatively tackle this multi-faceted issue.

 Central Valley Part logo.webp